gavinmcfarland/figma-msgr/README.md

 Messenger is a simple message handler for Figma.

 > [!NOTE]
-> This hasn't been packaged yet and is just an learning exploration for me.
+> This hasn't been packaged yet and is mainly a learning experience for me.

 ### Create an instance of Msngr